codeyourweb/fastfinder/README.md

 ### Installation
 Compiled release of this software are available.
-If you want to compile from sources, it could be a little bit tricky cause it's stronly depends of _go-yara_ and CGO compilation.
+If you want to compile from sources, it could be a little bit tricky because it strongly depends of _go-yara_ and CGO compilation.
 Anyway, you'll find a detailed documentation [here](README.windows-compilation.md)

 ### Usage